nerva-project/nerva-docs/docs/guides/docker.md

     docker pull sn1f3rt/nerva:v0.3.0.1
     docker rm -f nerva-daemon
-    docker run -d ... sn1f3rt/nerva:v0.3.0.1 nervad --data-dir=/data --rpc-bind-ip=0.0.0.0 --confirm-external-bind --non-interactive
+    docker run -d ... sn1f3rt/nerva:v0.3.0.1 --rpc-bind-ip=0.0.0.0 --confirm-external-bind --non-interactive

 The blockchain database stays in the `daemon` volume and the new container picks up where the old one left off.
 Around a scheduled hard fork this is the whole upgrade procedure; the daemon will refuse to mine past the fork height on old software, but syncing an already upgraded chain keeps working for a while.
 As always with hard forks, it is better to upgrade a few days early than a few days late.

 If you want the container to come back after a reboot, either write a small systemd unit or use Docker's restart policy, for example by adding `--restart unless-stopped` to the daemon line.
+Note that Docker refuses `--restart` together with `--rm`, which is why the daemon command above does not use `--rm`.
 Both approaches work equally well; the restart policy is the quicker one to set up.

 # Building the image yourself